57

 • Designing and building small and medium-sized reservoirs in the context of climate change

-• Design of reservoirs with low environmental impact, better integrated into their environment and adopting naturalistic engineering solutions
+• Designing tanks with low environmental impact, better integrated into their surroundings, and adopting naturalistic engineering solutions

-• Assessing reservoir-related risks and adapting civil protection plans
+• Assess the risks associated with the presence of reservoirs and adapt civil protection plans

 Impacts

-Appropriate land-use planning, based on a multi-criteria analysis, to meet the emerging needs of cross-border Alpine territories following drought episodes.
+Appropriate land use planning, based on a multi-criteria analysis, to meet the emerging needs of cross-border Alpine regions following periods of drought.

-Better integration of small and medium-sized, safe and inexpensive cross-border reservoirs in mountainous contexts, using nature-based solutions.
+Better integration of small and medium-sized cross-border reservoirs that are safe and inexpensive in mountainous contexts, using nature-based solutions.

-Increasing the resilience of the population through participative actions aimed at developing tools that take into account the risk of dam failure.
+Increasing the resilience of the population through participatory actions aimed at developing tools that take into account the risk of dam failure.

 Results

-Cross-border/multi-criteria methodology implemented to identify areas where small and medium-sized reservoirs should be designed and built to meet the population's demand for water resources following increasingly frequent drought episodes.
+Cross-border/multi-criteria methodology implemented to identify areas where small and medium-sized reservoirs should be designed and built to meet the population's demand for water resources following increasingly frequent droughts.

-Increase in the number of technicians and professionals trained in the design and construction of safe cross-border reservoirs for altered conditions resulting from climate change, including naturalistic engineering techniques to reduce impacts on alpine ecosystems.
+Increase in the number of technicians and professionals trained in the design and construction of safe transboundary reservoirs in line with the changed conditions resulting from climate change, including through the use of naturalistic engineering techniques to reduce impacts on Alpine ecosystems.

 Increase in the number of municipalities adapting their civil protection plans to the risk of dam failure.

-Against a backdrop of climate change leading to increasingly dry conditions in Europe, and particularly in the Alpine arc, due to the combined effects of low precipitation and high temperatures, the BECCA project aims to respond to the design of safe reservoirs and the rehabilitation of existing reservoirs, adopting nature-based techniques, respectful of the environment and biodiversity, in order to compensate for the lack of snow in winter, which is detrimental to winter sports resorts, and the need for water for agriculture during droughts in summer, and, more generally, to meet the challenges that climate change imposes on mountain regions.
+In a context of climate change leading to increasingly dry conditions in Europe, particularly in the Alpine region, due to the combined effects of low rainfall and high temperatures, the BECCA project aims to respond to the need for safe reservoirs and the rehabilitation of existing reservoirs, adopting nature-based techniques that respect the environment and biodiversity, in order to compensate for the lack of snow in winter, which is detrimental to winter sports resorts, and the need for water for agriculture during summer droughts, and, more broadly, to respond to the challenges that climate change poses to mountain regions.

-The main objective of the USMB's contribution to the BECCA project will be to propose methods and tools for the design and construction of small and medium-sized reservoirs in mountain and foothill areas, which are environmentally friendly, safe, respectful of biodiversity and provide an integrated response to climate change.
+The USMB's contribution to the BECCA project will focus primarily on proposing methods and tools for the design and construction of small and medium-sized reservoirs in mountainous and foothill areas that are environmentally friendly, respect biodiversity, are safe, and provide an integrated response for adaptation to climate change.

 58